-It doesn’t matter what type of website you have – images are critical for maintaining user engagement and improving website performance.
+It doesn’t matter what type of website you have – optimized websites and images are critical for maintaining user engagement and improving performance.

 However, non-optimized images can eat up the site’s storage space and lower its loading speed – in, fact, roughly 39% of visitors will likely leave a website due to a slow image loading time.
 To improve your website’s overall performance and provide a better experience for site visitors, image optimization is key.

 The goal of image optimization is to reduce the file size of an image without sacrificing its quality.
 Consequently, consuming fewer resources, loading faster, and positively affecting SEO.